My favorite holiday is coming up! Earth Day is held every April 22nd. Are you ready to celebrate our incredible planet?

 Join an Online Earth Day Event

 Everyone is getting creative now and going online.
 Look out for environmental-related Facetime Lives, webinars, and online Summits for your family to enjoy.
-For example, Drive Electric is now doing a virtual event; sign up here.
-You can search earthday.org is doing a three-day event.
-Check it out.
+Lots of libraries are still offering webinars that you can tune into from anywhere.
+You can also search earthday.org for events.

 Make an Earth-Friendly Feast